elementor/elementor-developers-docs/src/managers/index.md

 add_action( 'elementor/something/register', 'register_something' );
 ```

 Please note that some managers already use the new syntax, are not.
-We plan to update many managers in Elementor 3.5 and in future versions should have fully standard way to register new elements.
+We plan to update many managers in Elementor 3.5, and future versions should have fully standard way to register new elements across all the components.

 ## Managers